easyt0re/piecewiseLinearModel/README.md

 ## info on motor selection in TAU
 as stated in the MF 2004 report and other materials, the motor used was RE 25 graphite brushes, 20W, 339152

-with norminal torque 28.8 mNm and stall torque 304 mNm, more specs could be found in catalog
+with nominal torque 28.8 mNm and stall torque 304 mNm, more specs could be found in catalog

 gear ratio: joint 1 & 3: 10; joint 2 & 4: 3.5;